 Assertion: “For several decades prior to 2005, Pacific oyster cultivation occurred on the site of our Washington State DNR lease and Refuge managers at that time had no objection to the size and scale of our operations”

-Response: Given that aquaculture leases generally cover a ten year period and prior leases did not require the same Federal, State and County permits as the current application, past opportunities to comment on the leasing process has been limited.
+Response: Given that aquaculture leases generally cover a ten year period and prior leases did not require the same Federal, State and County permits as the current application, opportunities to comment prior to 2005 when the farm was closed due to issue with water quality have been limited.
 The US Fish and Wildlife Service (USFWS) has shared concerns regarding aquaculture in this location multiple times throughout the years, including (most recently):

 2007: Exhibit B of lease agreement 20-A13012 states, The Tribe will try to “plan work in the Bay from May 15 – July 30 when cultivation activities will be least disruptive to the use of the Bay by Brant and other waterfowl.”

-2006: A letter from WA Department of Natural Resources (DNR) to Minterbrook Oyster regarding the harvest of remaining oysters from the Tribe’s lease states, “After consultation with the US Fish and Wildlife Service”…“harvest was acceptable as long as 1.
+2006: A letter from WA Department of Natural Resources (DNR) to Minterbrook Oyster regarding the harvest of oysters not harvested prior to the 2005 closure, states that, “After consultation with the US Fish and Wildlife Service” Minterbrook Oyster could harvest from the Tribe’s lease under contract with the Tribe “ as long as 1.
 Oysters were harvested by hand and 2.
 Harvest would start after May 1 when spring use of the bay by brants is beginning to lessen.”

 2006: Notes from a meeting with the Tribe’s staff (re: using the lease for geoduck) record the Refuge Manager and Biotech expressed concerns about impacts to wildlife and purpose, eelgrass, and invertebrates.
 Refuge staff also shared concerns regarding impacts on birds from the timing of planting and harvesting.
 The Refuge Manager stated that he would rather see no aquaculture in the bay.